 - In a similar vein to Warhammer 40000, the grim darkness of the setting is mostly large scale and there are worlds that are untouched by war, Sonic's planet among them.

 Films — Animation

-- WALL•E plays with this: the people on the Axiom have been living this way for so long, they've actually gotten bored with it.
+- Wall E plays with this: the people on the Axiom have been living in luxury for so long, they've actually gotten bored with it.
 At the same time, generations of complacency, consumerism, and being pampered by robots has almost completely removed the will and knowledge needed for them to fix things, at least until WALL-E himself shows up and accidentally disrupts the status quo.

 - In The LEGO Movie, everything in Bricksburg runs on this.
-It's most obvious when Emmet seems disturbed by President Business offhandedly mentioning people who oppose him "being put to sleep", then sees a clip of "Where Are My Pants," laughs, and forgets what the President was talking about.
+It's most obvious when Emmet seems disturbed by President Business offhandedly mentioning people who oppose him "being put to sleep", then laughs at a clip of "Where Are My Pants?" and forgets what the President was talking about.

 Films — Live Action